-If you’ve seen my recipe for the Best Lacto-Fermented Mayonnaise Ever, but you don’t know how to obtain the fresh liquid whey (the probiotics contained in fresh liquid whey are what lacto-ferment mayonnaise, grains, veggies, etc.) then here are detailed instructions:
+If you’ve seen my recipe for the Best Lacto-Fermented Mayonnaise Ever, but you don’t know how to obtain the fresh liquid whey (the probiotics contained in fresh liquid whey are used to lacto-ferment mayonnaise, grains, vegetables, etc.) then here are detailed instructions:

-The really good news is that when you extract the liquid whey from yoghurt, you automatically get cream cheese left over!
-So this is a big-bang-for-your-buck/time recipe here, since you get two useful/yummy foods out of one procedure.
+When you extract the liquid whey from yoghurt, you automatically get cream cheese left over!
 And like everything, after doing it once, you’ll realize how very simple it is.
+I personally do not consume cow dairy, but you can also use goat, coconut, or soy milk yoghurt.

 1. Line a sieve with cheesecloth, or a finely woven kitchen towel, or a coffee filter and place the lined sieve over a large bowl.
 Empty a large carton of whole milk yogurt (2 – 3 cups of yogurt) into the lined sieve and leave it sit there for an hour as the whey liquid drips out into the bowl below.